 Ceramic vs Teflon: What They Actually Are

 Ceramic coating is not actual ceramic like a dinner plate.
-It's a sol-gel coating made from silicon dioxide (essentially liquid sand) sprayed onto a metal pan and cured at high temperature.
+It is a sol-gel coating made from silicon dioxide (essentially liquid sand) sprayed onto a metal pan and cured at high temperature.
 The result is a smooth, mineral-based surface that releases food without PTFE.
 Brands like GreenPan, Caraway, and Our Place use variations of this technology.

 Both are applied to aluminum or stainless steel pan bodies.
 Both provide non-stick food release.
 The similarities end there.